Bird flu kills more than half the big cats at a Washington sanctuary - Local News 8

 The sanctuary is under quarantine and closed to the public to prevent further spread of the bird flu, it said in a statement.
 The center said it is working with federal and state animal health officials, disinfecting each enclosure and working with veterinarians on “prevention strategies while they oversee treatment to protect animal welfare.”

-The sanctuary hopes to reopen in the new year, according to the center’s website.
+The sanctuary is taking donations and hopes to reopen in March, Mathews said.

-While it is unknown how the big cats contracted the bird flu, the sanctuary said it “spreads primarily through respiratory secretions and bird-to-bird contact and can also be contracted by carnivorous mammals that ingest birds or other products,” the center said in its statement.
+While it is unknown how the big cats contracted the bird flu, it “spreads primarily through respiratory secretions and bird-to-bird contact and can also be contracted by carnivorous mammals that ingest birds or other products,” the center said in its statement.

+“Initially, we thought it was bird droppings from water foul,” Mathews said.
+“We are in a flight pattern for migratory birds; not sure if that’s part of the equation or not.
+We really don’t know if it is food-related or not.”

 Cats are particularly vulnerable to bird flu, which can cause subtle initial symptoms that may “progress rapidly, often resulting in death within 24 hours due to pneumonia-like conditions,” the center said.
 Symptoms include low energy, swelling of body parts, lack of coordination and diarrhea in pet birds, while cats and dogs may experience a fever, lethargy and low appetite, among other symptoms, according to the American Veterinary Medical Association.

-Note: CORRECTION: An earlier version of this story undercounted the number of cases of human exposure to bird flu from animals.